osuran/azure-artifacts/wso2as/README.md

 #### 3.2 Next method is using Azure CLI.

+First of all you have to set env variables.
+For Linux,

+>       export AZURE_STORAGE_ACCOUNT=<account_name>

+>      export AZURE_STORAGE_ACCESS_KEY=<key>

+    For Windows,

+>      set AZURE_STORAGE_ACCOUNT=<account_name>

+>      set AZURE_STORAGE_ACCESS_KEY=<key>

+Once you set the env variables, execute the following command.

->     azure storage blob copy start '<https://<sourceStorageAccount>.blob.core.windows.net/mycontainer2/myBlockBlob2>' <destinationAccountContainer>
+>     azure storage blob copy start "<https://<sourceStorageAccount>.blob.core.windows.net/mycontainer/myBlockBlob2/osdisk.vhd" "<destinationAccountContainer>"

-This is the prefered method since previous method needs the source and destination storage account keys.
+This is the prefered method since previous method needs the source storage account keys.
+If you intend to provide VM images to thrid parties, then this method is most suitable.
 In this method, the source URL provided for the copy operation must either be publicly accessible, or include a SAS (shared access signature) token.